Moustafa29/Android-App/AndroidFoodApp/README.md

-# Gaber-sFood-App
+#Gaber food app
-A food App using java and android studio but don't done yet
+An android food application built with android studio using JAVA and XML